 A safe working environment is contingent upon two key factors: thorough training of all personnel and conscientiously applying prudent practices.
-The Office of Environmental Health and Safety is available to provide general training to departments, but it is the responsibility of the Department Chairman to ensure that the head of each lab trains their personnel about lab-specific safety protocols.
+The Office of Environmental Health and Safety is available to provide general training to departments, but it is the responsibility of the Department Chair to ensure that the head of each lab trains their personnel about lab-specific safety protocols.

 Transporting cryogenic liquids across campus poses a special hazard to employees.
 Transportation of cryogenic liquids between Science 2 and the Engineering Building should be arranged through Binghamton University expediters and the physics department.

 The Office of Environmental Health and Safety advises EXTREME caution when working with or around Hydrofluoric Acid.
 All personnel working in a lab where Hydrofluoric Acid is used or stored must be trained about the hazards of the substance.
 Calcium Gluconate and Calcium Hydroxide are available from Environmental Health and Safety for any lab or facility at Binghamton University where Hydrofluoric Acid is going to be used or stored.
-A warning sign can be posted to warn lab occupants about the hazards of the lab and what actions to follow.
+A danger sign can be posted to warn lab occupants about the hazards of the lab and what actions to follow.